sezanzeb/JsPlot3D/USAGE.md

 The third parameter that contains some options, as seen in the documentation (which is linked at the top of this document) is similar to the options parameter of e.g. plotDataFrame)

-If you want to use javascript code inside the formula, use plotFunction
+If you want to use javascript code inside the formula, use plotFunction.

+The resolution of the resulting polygon can be controlled by using plot.setDimensions({xRes: 15, zRes:20}) before your call to plotFormula

 <br/>